Cray-HPE/docs-csm/operations/firmware/Updating_Firmware_m001.md

 3. Log in with root and the root password for the iLO device

-    1. Click on `“Firmware & OS Software”` on the left menu
+    1. Click on `"Firmware & OS Software"` on the left menu
-    2. Click on `“Update Firmware”` on the right menu
+    2. Click on `"Update Firmware"` on the right menu
-    3. Check `“Local File”`
+    3. Check `"Local File"`
-    4. Click `“Choose File”` and select the iLO firmware file or System ROM file
+    4. Click `"Choose File"` and select the iLO firmware file or System ROM file
-    5. Click `“Confirm TPM override”`
+    5. Click `"Confirm TPM override"`
     6. Click `"Flash"`

   After updating the System ROM (BIOS), ncn-m001 will need to be rebooted.
 Follow instructions [Reboot NCNs](../node_management/Reboot_NCNs.md) for rebooting ncn-m001.